vmware/terraform-provider-vmc/website/docs/r/sddc.html.markdown

    or not for the SDDC.

 * `provider_type` - (Optional)  Determines what additional properties are available based on cloud provider.
-Acceptable values are "ZEROCLOUD" and "AWS" with AWS as the default value.
+Default value : AWS

 * `skip_creating_vxlan` - (Optional) Boolean value to skip creating vxlan for compute gateway for SDDC provisioning.